vtlmks/mkgui/documentation/doc.md

 #### Column interaction

 Column headers support drag-and-drop reordering and resize.
 Drag a header to a new position to rearrange columns.
 A short click (< 4px movement) sorts by that column instead.
-Drag the divider between columns to resize (minimum 20px, cursor changes to a resize arrow on hover).
+Drag the divider between columns to resize (minimum 40px, cursor changes to a resize arrow on hover).
+Double-click a column divider to auto-fit the column width to its contents (measures the header label and all rows via the row callback).
 The column order maps display positions to logical column indices -- the row callback always receives the logical column index regardless of display order.
 Use `mkgui_listview_get_col_order` / `mkgui_listview_set_col_order` and `mkgui_listview_get_col_width` / `mkgui_listview_set_col_width` to save and restore layouts.

 Sorting is application-side.
 When a header is clicked, `MKGUI_EVENT_LISTVIEW_SORT` is emitted with `ev->col` set to the column and `ev->value` set to the sort direction (1 ascending, -1 descending).
 The listview tracks the sort arrow visual internally but the application must sort its data and call `dirty_all`.